manticoresoftware/manticoresearch/manual/Searching/Full_text_matching/Basic_usage.md

 <!-- example Example_11 -->

-Full-text matching is available in the `/search` endpoint.
+Full-text matching is available in the `/search` endpoint and in HTTP-based clients.
 The following clauses can be used for performing full-text matches:

 ### match